 TIP: If you own multiple ferrets, searching for your lost ferret with another one of your ferrets WHILE SECURELY HARNESSED may prove successful.

 Begin your search at the suspected exit point from your home.
 Look around.
 Where would you go if you were your ferret?
 Put yourself in their paws.
 Look on the ground for fresh tracks in mud or on the sidewalk for an idea of which direction your ferret may have travelled.

-Extend your search from your yard to your neighbors’ yards in every direction.
-If you have helpers, spread out in different directions.
+Extend your search from your yard to your neighbours’ yards in every direction.
+If you have helpers, spread them out in different directions.
 Remember, ferrets are burrowing animals – look down under.
 Using your flashlight, look under porches, decks, stairs and tarps; and look inside small openings, sheds and garages.
 If the weather is harsh, focus on areas that would protect your ferret from the elements.
 Ferrets will most likely run along the sides of homes as opposed to running in a more exposed area so pay special attention to hiding spots close to home.